What are the financial perks of retirement?

 Get more from Which?
 Money

 We regularly include news, features and guidance about retirement in Which?
 Money magazine.
 If you'd like to access these, as well as our expert investigations on savings, tax, investments and more, try Which?
-Money for two months for £1.
+Money for one month for £1.